The Power of Context – A Messaging-First Society

-Messaging is an endemic, global behaviour across social and demographic groups – it’s an undeniable truth.
+Messaging is an endemic, global behavior across social and demographic groups – it’s an undeniable truth.
 As such, those behind advertising campaigns need to treat messaging platforms as a key facet of a successful media plan.
-This allows them to reach some of the most engaged, focused consumers in at a time when they literally […]
+This allows them to reach some of the most engaged, focused consumers at a time when they literally have […]

-Messaging is an endemic, global behaviour across social and demographic groups – it’s an undeniable truth.
+Messaging is an endemic, global behavior across social and demographic groups – it’s an undeniable truth.
 As such, those behind advertising campaigns need to treat messaging platforms as a key facet of a successful media plan.
-This allows them to reach some of the most engaged, focused consumers in at a time when they literally have their device (and therefore the advertising real estate) in-hand.
+This allows them to reach some of the most engaged, focused consumers at a time when they literally have their device (and therefore the advertising real estate) in hand.

 Tapping into a human need